iwillspeak/Teasel/packages/pyracantha/README.md

 ```

 In addition to the basic build API a 'mark' based API is available to allow for
-specualitve parsing, and re-parenting of nodes.
+speculative parsing, and re-parenting of nodes.

 For speculative parsing of nodes a `Mark` is first created, and later *applied*
 using the `applyMark()` function to retroactively start a node at the marked